GiuTan/Cascade-framework-for-Power-Monitoring-in-Solar-Powered-Hoseholds/README.md

 An external folder called 'datasets' should be created to contain files .csv with signals from the various houses of UK-DALE and REFIT.
 The files should be internally organized as follows: columns= 'Time','active', 'solar', 'kettle', 'microwave','fridge','washing machine', 'dishwasher','net'
-- 'net' column refers to the active power minus solar power production
+- 'net' column refers to the active power signal minus solar power production signal
-- 'active' is the aggregate active power consumption of the building
+- 'active' is the aggregate active power consumptio signal of the building
-- 'Time' is the timestamps columns
+- 'Time' is the column that contains timestamps

 The file run.sh allows to run 6 experiments changing the seed and the results.py script will compute the average metrics among the 6 trials.
 Data are available under request.